syncfusion-content/windowsforms-docs/WindowsForms/Scroll-Frame/Limitation.md

 ---
 layout: post
-title: Limitation | Windows Forms | Syncfusion
+title: Limitation in Windows Forms ScrollFrame control | Syncfusion
-description: This section explains the limitations of the SfScrollFrame.
+description: This section explains the scrollbar largechanges, applicable control for setting the Syncfusion WinForms SfScrollFrame control and more details.
 platform: WindowsForms
 control: SfScrollFrame
 documentation: ug